alannungaray/alannungaray/README.md

 - 👋 Hi, I’m @alannungaray
 - 👀 I’m interested in F.I.R.E and Health projects.
-- 🌱 I’m currently working with Fullstack JS and other misterious languages
+- 🌱 I’m  working with Fullstack JS and other misterious languages
 - 📫 You can find me on https://www.linkedin.com/in/alannungaraydev/ and [https://alannungaray.com/](https://alannungaray.vercel.app/)

 <!---